buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_2_Write_Your_First_Smart_Contract.md

 So, smart contracts kinda look like a `class` in other languages, if you've ever seen those!
 Once we initialize this contract for the first time, that constructor will run and print out that line.
 Please make that line say whatever you want :)!
 Call the variable whatever you want.

-Let's run this and see what we get!
+In the next lesson, we'll run this and see what we get!

 🚨 Before you click "Next Lesson"
 -------------------------------------------